rajesh-gadre/team_tasks_streamlit/documentation/PRD.md

 ### 7.1 Technical Constraints
 - Must use Streamlit for frontend
 - Must use Firebase Firestore for database
-- Must implement Google OAuth authentication
+- Must implement Google OAuth authentication with optional Auth0 support
 - Must use Langchain for OpenAI integration

 ### 7.2 Business Constraints